How to Storm-Proof Your Home

 Thunderstorms might be a regular occurrence throughout Canada, but that doesn’t mean they don’t pack a punch.
 Heavy rainfall, gusty winds, and lightning strikes pulling trees with shallow root systems out of the ground.
 A sudden downpour can lead to mudslides, flash floods that develop in minutes, or overland flooding from rivers and streams that carry mud, rock, and other dangerous debris.
 Powerful thunderstorms may even produce hail that pummels cars, windows, roofing, and siding.
 In fact, Calgary’s 2020 summer hailstorm had hailstones the size of baseballs, resulting in insurance losses of around $1.3 billion.

 Thunderstorms thrive on humidity, moisture, and warmth.
-And with most of Canada slated for hotter-than-normal temperatures in summer the last few years, we’ve been seeing a more active storm season this summer.
+And with most of Canada experiencing hotter-than-normal temperatures in summer the last few years, we’ve been seeing a more active storm season every year.

 But that’s not the only storm threat for homeowners.
 Because of climate change and rising ocean temperatures, meteorologists are also predicting heightened hurricane risk, with stronger hurricanes making landfall further north.
 And the more intense the hurricane, the more speed it’ll gather, and the farther inland it’ll travel.

 While the remnants of tropical storms can sometimes be felt as far west as Ontario, Atlantic Canada has historically suffered the greatest impact from hurricanes.
 In 2010, excessive rain, coastal flooding, and winds up to 150 km/hr from Hurricane Igor cost $56.13 million USD in insured losses in Newfoundland.
 More recently, Hurricane Dorian made landfall as a post-tropical cyclone near Halifax in 2019, causing wind and flood damages of up to $122.15 million USD.

-Losses may be even worse this year, since the Maritime provinces have had a population surge with more people moving in from Ontario and Quebec throughout the pandemic.
+Losses may be even worse going forward, since the Maritime provinces have had a population surge with more people moving in from Ontario and Quebec throughout the pandemic.
 And people that have newly relocated may not be aware of risk or adequately prepared for the season ahead.